arckuk/arckuk-sauce/README.md

 ### Active Power Up:
 Shows the power up (Aero / Feather / Draft / Burrito etc) currently in use by the watched rider.
 Unfortunately there is no way to show the power up being held and available for the rider to use with information available to Sauce from Zwift.

+### Histogrm
+Shows a histogram of either power, heart rate or cadence of the currently viewed rider.

 ## Installation
 Download the zip of this repository (Click the green !['<> Code ▾' button](https://github.com/user-attachments/assets/ac8159ec-d2c9-4aa6-af97-c02b1cc8a1c0) button near the top of this screen, then 'Download ZIP').
 Extract the arckuk-sauce-main folder into your SauceMods folder (the result should be Documents\SauceMods\arckuk-sauce-main\...).
 Restart Sauce, and enable the arckuk mods.